sajiro/eda/README.md

 * Loading list should use skeleton loader
 * Tokens and other sensitive informations should be in .ENV file (better in server)
 * Unit test - dont have enough time to add more
-* Types - using "as <type>" is a bad practice since your telling TS you know better

 ### Mistakes